entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - The coding of *Panjiangosteus eurycephala* is 0.

+225. Mesial lamina on the internal surface of marginal plate: (0) absent; (1) present.
+> King et al. (2017), Character 254; Castiello (2018), Character 252; Zhu Y. et al. (2022), Character 94; Brazeau et al. (2023), Character 259.
+Cui et al. (2023), Character 94.

+> - **Character 92 in "early gnathostome phylogeny github".**

+> - King et al. (2017): A pair of laminae on the internal surface of the marginal plate, presumably for contact with the braincase, is present in ptyctodonts with suitable preservation.
+See e.g. Long (1997 fig. 4, mes.lam).

  41. Length of the central plate contact with the nuchal plate: short (0); long, measured as greater than half the length from the nuchal anteromedian point to the posterolateral corner of the nuchal plate (1).
 > Carr (1991), Character 21; Carr and Hlavin (2010), Character 21; Rücklin *et al*.
 (2015), Character 21; Zhu Y *et al*.
 (2016), Character 21; Jobbins *et al*.
 (2022, 2024), Character 21; Xue *et al*.
 (2025), Character 21.